SanfordEAS/Sanford_Stride_Project_Public/README.md

 Data: Shared under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0), which means you must give credit when using the data, you cannot use it for commercial purposes, and if you modify or build upon it, you must share your version under the same license.

+## Ethics Statement

+This study was approved by the Sanford Health Institutional Review Board.
+All participants provided informed, written voluntary consent to take part in the study.
+In addition to consenting to participate, each individual gave explicit consent to donate their de-identified data for research and educational purposes.
+The data shared here reflects those contributions and is provided in accordance with the terms of that consent.

+## Citation

+To cite this project and repository please use:

+Bond, Colin.
+(2025).
+Sanford Stride Project.
+GitHub, https://github.com/SanfordEAS/Sanford_Stride_Project_Public.
+OSF, https://osf.io/ebntq.

 ## Data Collection Events

 ### 2025 Sioux Falls, SD Marathon

-The 2025 Sioux Falls, SD Marathon marked the first implementation of the Sanford Stride Project in the field.
+The 2025 Sioux Falls, SD Marathon marked the inaugural field deployment of the Sanford Stride Project.

 Details about data capture and processing can be found on this LinkedIn post [here.](https://www.linkedin.com/posts/colin-bond-biomechanics_%F0%9D%97%A7%F0%9D%97%AE%F0%9D%97%B8%F0%9D%97%B6%F0%9D%97%BB%F0%9D%97%B4-%F0%9D%97%95%F0%9D%97%B6%F0%9D%97%BC%F0%9D%97%BA%F0%9D%97%B2%F0%9D%97%B0%F0%9D%97%B5%F0%9D%97%AE%F0%9D%97%BB%F0%9D%97%B6%F0%9D%97%B0-activity-7378815461431443456-BzCG?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAyZCW4Bdj8zCIhzF1RV7exyWAG_xle-WCY)